julelang/manual/src/std/jule-build.md

 	TypeNotSupportsTypeAssertion: `type @ not supports type assertion`,
 	FirstGroupVarIsNotInitialized: `first define of group must be initialized`,
 	EmptyGroup: `group declaration is empty`,
+	ExceptionalNotPlain: `exceptionals must be used alone, not in binary expression or etc.`,
+	GotoJumpsIntoScope: `goto jumps into scope`,

 	// Suggestions.
 	ExpectedIdentifier: `create an identifier because identifier expected`,